centertap/DiscourseSsoConsumer/README.md

    * default value: `false`
    * Specifies whether or not a user's email address will be exposed to MediaWiki.
 The privacy controls of Discourse and MediaWiki are different and difficult to harmonize.
-If names are not completely public in the Discourse site policy, it is probably best not to expose them to MediaWiki at all.
+If email addresses are not completely public in the Discourse site policy, it is probably best not to expose them to MediaWiki at all.

      This setting affects the email address reported to `PluggableAuth`, which will by default update the email address of the account.
 If